What to do with grandchildren in Yorkshire and Humber

 The aquarium in Hull is the perfect place to take your grandchildren and if you are suffering from mobility problems, then you can visit the attraction without worrying about getting around.
 There is level access at the main entrance, two electric scooters, seven wheelchairs and four walking aids available to hire.

-This guide has rounded up the top grandchild-friendly attractions in Yorkshire and Humber that are accessible to those with mobility problems and need aids like walk in showers.
+This guide has rounded up the top grandchild-friendly attractions in Yorkshire and Humber that are accessible to those with mobility problems and need aids like walk in showers and baths.
 Below we’ve recapped the top attractions:

 - Flamingo Land Resort